quick-lint/quick-lint-js/docs/architecture/ADR006-Location-tracking.md

 The lexer does not count line or column numbers.
 The lexer only communicates a pointer inside the input string (effectively a byte offset).

-Different `_locator` classes are used to implement different rules used by different editors.
-Each `_locator` class is independent and has a different interface suited for the protocol.
-(A CLI `_locator` class has different needs from an LSP server `_locator` class.)
+Different `_Locator` classes are used to implement different rules used by different editors.
+Each `_Locator` class is independent and has a different interface suited for the protocol.
+(A CLI `_Locator` class has different needs from an LSP server `_Locator` class.)

-When reporting an error, it is the responsibility of an `error_reporter` derived class to give the input string pointer (i.e. byte offset) to the `_locator`.
+When reporting an error, it is the responsibility of an `Error_Reporter` derived class to give the input string pointer (i.e. byte offset) to the `_Locator`.

 ## Consequences

 For the CLI, if source code has no errors, location information is not needed, thus quick-lint-js avoids redundant work.

-The `_locator` system came in handy when implementing the LSP server.
+The `_Locator` system came in handy when implementing the LSP server.
 When applying line-number-based edits from the LSP client, line numbers don't need to be recomputed in order to find which byte to edit in the input string.

-Different `_locator` classes can coexist while reusing the same lexer code.
+Different `_Locator` classes can coexist while reusing the same lexer code.
 The lexer doesn't need a polymorphic (e.g. template parameter) reference to any state to keep track of line numbers.